SquireGames/Questia-Dev/README.md

 # Questia Development Tools

 This is a set of development tools to build the game Questia.
-It relies on the Questia Engine libraries, found[here](https://github.com/SquireGames/Questia-Engine).
+It relies on the Questia Engine libraries, found [here](https://github.com/SquireGames/Questia-Engine).

 Building:
 ----------------